sunhaozhepy/hex_edinburgh/README.md

 - hex_game_1.py: the first version of a hex game.

-- hex_game_2.py: the second (and the current) version of a hex game, with objective shape as goal and can judge whether the objective is reached.
+- hex_game_2.py: the second version of a hex game, with objective shape as goal and can judge whether the objective is reached.

+- hex_game_3.py: the third (and the current) version of a hex game, with the same design choices as in Ana's experiment.

 - solver.py: a script for searching all the possible action chains that could solve a problem within a certain chain length.